-As the extent and severity of the novel coronavirus pandemic became clearer, equity markets and other risk assets sold off dramatically—and in an unusually short period of time: The S&P 500 Index lost more than 30% of its value in just over a month, down precipitously from an all-time high on February 19.2 The plunge in risk assets, while severe, wasn’t hard to explain: Certain parts of the market were essentially priced for perfection and when investor confidence disappeared practically overnight, you’d expect stocks and other risky holdings to sell off.
+As the extent and severity of the novel coronavirus pandemic became clearer, equity markets and other risk assets sold off dramatically—and in an unusually short period of time: The S&P 500 Index lost more than 30% of its value in just over a month, down precipitously from an all-time high on February 19.2 The plunge in risk assets, while severe, wasn’t hard to explain: Certain parts of the market were essentially priced for perfection, and when investor confidence disappeared practically overnight, you’d expect stocks and other risky holdings to sell off.

 But the trade investors were rushing to make was not one away from stocks and into the relative safety of high-grade bonds—it was to convert whatever holdings could be easily sold into cash.
 High-quality bonds, in fact, were a potentially easier, and certainly more desirable, asset to sell than stocks.
 With the market down so far so fast and most parts of the U.S. Treasury market in positive territory year to date through February, investors seeking to raise capital had incentive to sell high-grade debt instead of locking in losses in their equity positions.
-This fire-sale mentality is one of the reasons we saw yields rise in the U.S. Treasury market during some of the stock market’s biggest down days; investors large and small were clearing out their portfolios and everything had to go.
+This fire sale mentality is one of the reasons we saw yields rise in the Treasury market during some of the stock market’s biggest down days; investors large and small were clearing out their portfolios, and everything had to go.

 The flight to cash has turned traditional pricing models upside down

-We’ve recently seen inverted credit curves in many segments of the corporate bond market, with the spread on short-term, high-grade debt exceeding that of longer-dated and lower-quality issues.
+We’ve recently seen inverted credit curves in many segments of the corporate bond market, with the spread on short-term, high-grade debt exceeding those of longer-dated and lower-quality issues.
 This almost never happens, and we believe it’s a prime indication of the lack of liquidity in the system: Too many investors were trying to unwind positions all at once, and often trying to unwind the same types of holdings.
 Broker-dealer balance sheets quickly hit capacity, and the end result has been this abnormal price behavior in the spread sectors of the market.
-This dislocation has slowly started to correct but has a long way to go.
+This dislocation has slowly started to correct, but it has a long way to go.

-Since late February, the average spread in the investment-grade corporate bond market went from just over 1% to just around 4%, before recovering back to the low 3% range.
-The moves in the high-yield market were even more dramatic: Spreads shot up from around the mid 3% range to nearly 11%, before coming down to the 9% area.
+Since late February, the average spread in the investment-grade corporate bond market went from just over 1% to just around 4% before recovering back to the low 3% range.
+The moves in the high-yield market were even more dramatic: Spreads shot up from around the mid-3% range to nearly 11% before coming down to the 9% area.
 High-quality agency mortgage-backed securities (MBS) and asset-backed securities (ABS) were in the same boat.
-Current MBS spreads, at around 90 basis points (bps), are twice as wide as their mid-February levels of around 45bps, while ABS spreads, currently in the low to mid 300bps range, are about five times as wide as their mid-February levels.
+Current MBS spreads, at around 90 basis points (bps), are twice as wide as their mid-February levels of around 45bps, while ABS spreads, currently in the low to mid-300bps range, are about five times as wide as their mid-February levels.
 These types of valuations across these sectors are generally only seen during the heights of recessions.2

 It’s important to note, though, that this doesn’t appear to be a systemic meltdown like we had in 2008; the banking system is well capitalized and there aren’t any serious solvency issues in the financial industry that need to be addressed.